Digby Willoughby (adventurer): Life

 In 1894 Willoughby was again in London, lecturing on the Matabele war.
 On the outbreak of the Second Matabele war in March 1896, he formed part of a council of defence at Bulawayo, under the acting administrator of Rhodesia.
 He revisited South Africa on the outbreak of the war there in 1899, but took no part in the fighting, and soon returned to England.

 Willoughby, who had made a wealthy second marriage, was then ruined in health, and had lost an eye.
-He died at Goring-on-Thames on 3 June 1901.
+He died at Goring-on-Thames, Oxfordshire, on 3 June 1901.
 He was a vivid raconteur of his experiences.